What the APN settings mean

 Other APN types that exist include "supl" for a feature called "Secure User Plane Location", a feature of Assisted GPS.
 This APN type usually doesn't need to be specified and Assisted GPS will still work correctly.
-Another is "dun" for dial-up networking, however this refers to an outdated method for using your phone as if it's a modem and is not the way that modern smartphones do tethering anymore.
+Another is "dun" for dial-up networking, however this refers to an outdated method for using your phone to emulate a dial-up modem and is not the way that modern smartphones do tethering anymore.

 Some websites recommend adding even more values to these fields, however in normal cases (unless you have been advised by your carrier to use a certain value) these will have no effect at all: "default" or "*" is a suitable catch-all.
 In particular, specifying "hipri" does not improve the performance of your internet data, despite claims by many websites.

 As usual, you should follow your carrier's recommendations for what to include in this field for each APN setting.

-If you have multiple sets of APN settings that support internet data (that is, they have APN type values like "default" or "*") this allows you to choose which one of them is currently enabled.
+If you have multiple sets of APN settings that support internet data (that is, with an APN type including "default" or the catch-all "*") this allows you to choose which one of these is currently enabled.

 If you only have one set of APN settings that support internet data, or if this isn't one of them, this field will probably be disabled and would not make sense anyway.